-Determine the cadmium activity in each amalgam at 25°C and plot a graph of activity against mole fraction on graph paper or using Excel.
+Determine the cadmium activity in each amalgam at 25°C and plot a graph of activity against mole fraction.
+The relative atomic masses of cadmium and mercury are 112.41 and 200.61, respectively).

-(Relative Atomic Mass of Cd = 112.41; RAM of Hg = 200.61)

 Comment on the form of your plot.
 Which law describes the experimental behaviour?